koc-lab/turkishlegalner/README.md

-# LegalNER: Named Entity Recognition in Turkish Legal Text
+# TurkishLegalNER: Named Entity Recognition in Turkish Legal Text

+Source code for the paper [Named-entity recognition in Turkish legal texts](https://doi.org/10.1017/S1351324922000304).
+This work is the first legal domain-specific NER model for Turkish legal texts with a custom-made corpus as well as several NER architectures based on conditional random fields and bidirectional long-short-term memories to address the task.

 ## Data and Results